 The advantage of such a card is that you can't accrue debt with it.
 You load the card with a specific amount of money and can only spend that money.
 Once you've spent it all, you can't use the card until you load more money onto it.
 This can make it very easy to stick to a budget because you can load the card with the amount of money you've budgeted for one month's expenses.
 You can't spend any more than what is on your card.
-There is no risk of overspending and it will teach you good spending habits because you will have to learn not to spend more than you have.

 - Don't stay with one bank.
 Always compare financial products so know you're getting the best deal.
 If you feel as though your bank account or credit card is outdated, then consider switching to one that isn't.
 Banks tend to offer the best deals to new customers instead of existing ones.

 - Avoid late bills.
 Paying your bills late not only racks up fees, it shows up on your credit history.
 As a student, you want your credit history to look as clean as it can so in the future when you apply for credit, there aren't any roadblocks.

 The first step to building good budget habits is to set goals.
 Do you want a new car?
 Your first home?
 Financial stability?
 Regardless of what you want, make note of it.
 Then, you have to find a way to measure your progress.